shundhammer/qdirstat/README.md

   have expected some changes, but a simple "qmake; make" just did the job.
 Amazing! -- The major challenge was to find where "qmake" gets installed in that MacOS Qt environment.

-- 2016-01-10 Went through the old KDirStat changelog and found a few bugs that I had fixed there -- and promptly repeated with the new QDirStat:

-  - Disable cleanups while reading directories.
-This would result in a segfault.

-  - No longer showing the path of the current directory being read.
-This sped up reading /usr on my machine from 9.5 sec to 1.5 sec (!).

-- 2016-01-09 Cleaned up this README.md file.
-It had grown much too long.

-- 2016-01-08 Cleanups are now configurable - see screenshot.

-  - Cleanup actions can now be added, deleted, and moved up or down the list.
-    There is no longer a hard limit to the number of cleanup actions; create as many as you like.
-Of course, your screen size is still the limit for those menus. ;-)

-  - In addition to the old cleanup parameters, you can now configure the output window behaviour.
-The default is "show after timeout" with a timeout of half a second.
-This may sound pretty short, but I started with 3 seconds and found that it felt sluggish.
-A modern PC can get a lot of things done in half a second; yet waiting for more than that feels like an eternity.
-So if any action takes longer than that, an output window pops up.
-Of course, if there is any error, it pops up anyway.

-  - You can now configure the shell to use.
-I was weighing the pros and cons of always using either /bin/sh or the user's login shell, and I found that there is no killer argument in favour or against either option.
-For example, I use the _zsh_, and while it's a great interactive shell, it did give me problems for that "remove junk files" cleanup: "rm -f *.o *.bak *~" -- when any of the wildcards cannot be expanded because there is no such file, it complains.
-Okay, you can wrap the whole command in "/bin/bash -c", but that's yet another indirection, so now you can configure /bin/bash for that particular cleanup action.
-On the other hand, for some things I might want my original shell environment, so I do want my login shell by default.
-    This is now the default behaviour: Try $SHELL (the user's login shell), and if that environment variable is not set or whatever is set there is not executable, it falls back to /bin/bash and then /bin/sh.
-And you can still enter your own in an editable combo box (but not "ruby" or "perl" because the "-c" option is still added automatically).

 _See file DevHistory.md for older entries:_